adityakamath16/MyBus-Web-App/README.md

 <br>

  ## Other Platforms
- This project also has two other platforms , Website and IOS.
+ This project also has three other platforms.

  ### Android version
  ```